magoodsell/goody/Notes/Git_info.md

  - git switch - Switch branches
  - git fetch -  Download objects and refs from another repository
  - git merge - Join two or more development histories together
+ - git restore - discard changes in the working directory

 ## Making changes
 - be in the right derectory